What is Flash Fill in Excel?

 Flash fills are like the automatic fillers in the cells of the excel table, excel senses the pattern in the data from the previous fills of the excel, when we type some characters in the adjacent cells next to it automatically flashes the suggested data, it is available in the data tools section in the data tab or the keyboard shortcut CTRL + E.

-By default, excel must have turned on Flash Fill option in your system.
-Just in case it has not turned on turn on by following below steps.
+By default, excel must have turned on the Flash Fill option in your system.
+Just in case it has not turned on the turn by following the below steps.

 Example #1 – Extract FY From the Invoice Number

-I have data of Invoice numbers.
+I have data on Invoice numbers.
 I want to extract FY from this list.
 Applying many complex formulas will be a tough task for the intermediate user.
 But Flash Fill save me here.

-Firstly, drag the first entry until the end and Now click on the AUTOFILL option and select the Flash Fill.
+Firstly, drag the first entry until the end and Now click on the AUTOFILL option in excel and select the Flash Fill.

 Now it will insert all the FY numbers from the invoice numbers columns.

 Secondly, after typing the first FY into the cell, press CTRL + E; it will extract FY the invoice numbers columns.

 Example #2 – Extract First Name & Last Name

 This is a common task we all have done in the past.
 Flash Fill can help us here.